SAP-archive/cloud-sample-spaceflight-hana/docs/ex2_shortest_path.md

 1. Click on the "Algorithm" icon `<>` in the top left corner then from the drop-down menu, select "Shortest Path".

-1. Now select the location codes of your starting and destination airports.
+1. Now enter the location codes of your starting and destination airports.
     In this case, we wish to travel from Madrid (`MAD`) to Las Vegas (`LAS`).

     ***IMPORTANT***
     The values you enter in the Start and End Vertex fields are case-sensitive!